Music Director designate

 Eliahu Inbal was born in Israel in 1936.
 He studied under Messiaen, Ferrara and Celibidache.
 1st prize winner of the International Guido Cantelli Conducting Competition.
 Made appearances with world’s leading orchestras.
-Chief positions were held, among others, at Frankfurt Radio Symphony (present hr-Sinfonieorchester), Konzerthausorchester Berlin, Teatro la Fenice di Venezia and Czech Philharmonic.
-Recipient of numerous honors including Officier des Arts et des Lettres by the French government and Goldenes Ehrenzeichen of the city of Vienna.
-In 2008, he assumed the position of Principal Conductor and, in 2014, will be inaugurated as Conductor Laureate of Tokyo Metropolitan Symphony Orchestra.
+Chief positions were held, among others, at Radio-Sinfonie-Orchester Frankfurt (present hr-Sinfonieorchester), Konzerthausorchester Berlin, Teatro la Fenice di Venezia and Czech Philharmonic.
+Recipient of numerous honors including Officier des Arts et des Lettres by the French government and Goldenes Ehrenzeichen of the city of Vienna.He Served as Principal Conductor of Tokyo Metropolitan Symphony Orchestra from April 2008 to March 2014.
+Appointed Conductor Laureate in April 2014.
 Numerous live CDs with the TMSO met with high acclaim.

 Principal Guest Conductor

 Jakub Hrůša was born in the Czech Republic in 1981.
 He studied conducting at Academy of Performing Arts in Prague under J.Bělohlavek.
 After graduation, he has built a strong reputation conducting major Czech orchestras appearing regularly at Prague National Theatre.
-He has made debuts with many of leading orchestras including Gewandhausorchester Leipzig, Radio-Sinfonieorchester Stuttgart des SWR, Deutsches Symphonie Orchester Berlin, NDR Sinfonieorchester, City of Birmingham Symphony Orchestra, Philharmonia Orchestra, L'Orchestra Sinfonica di Milano Giuseppe Verdi, National Symphony Orchestra (Washington) and Cleveland Orchestra.
+He has made debuts with many of the leading orchestras including Gewandhausorchester Leipzig, Radio-Sinfonieorchester Stuttgart des SWR, Deutsches Symphonie Orchester Berlin, NDR Sinfonieorchester Hamburg, City of Birmingham Symphony Orchestra, Philharmonia Orchestra, L'Orchestra Sinfonica di Milano Giuseppe Verdi, National Symphony Orchestra (Washington) and Cleveland Orchestra.
 He is Music Director and Chief Conductor of Prague Philharmonia.
-In April 2010, he became Principal Guest Conductor of the Tokyo Metropolitan Symphony Orchestra.
+In April 2010, he became Principal Guest Conductor of Tokyo Metropolitan Symphony Orchestra.